tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 brew install libgit2
 ```

-If terminal tells you it is not yet installed, then go for ```brew reinstall libgit2```
+If the terminal tells you it is not yet installed, then go for ```brew reinstall libgit2```

 ### Linux Users

 To use the current R version, we need to install some system tools.
 For this open a terminal session with `Ctrl` + `Alt` + `T`.

-* Now copy the following command into terminal and press `Enter`:
+* Now copy the following command into the terminal and press `Enter`:

 ```
   sudo apt-get install libcurl4-gnutls-dev librtmp-dev